-The headteacher, SENCO and the governors of the school regularly monitor the needs of pupils with SEN. Resources are allocated according to need.
+The Headteacher, SENCo and the governors of the school regularly monitor the needs of pupils with SEN. Resources are allocated according to need.
 The resources available include teaching assistant help, teacher time and materials, and these are dependent on the school's SEND budget.
 Any money allocated as a result of an Education Health Care Plan (EHCP) or additional top up funding is spent according to the priorities outlined in the outcome planning section of such plans.
-The school has a continuing commitment to purchase appropriate resources for pupils with SEND.
+The school has a continuing commitment to sourcing appropriate resources for pupils with SEND to minimise disadvantage, improve access to learning and support personal development.